-Perth & Kinross Council's aim for planning enforcement is, where possible, to resolve the problem through negotiation, if that is possible, rather than punishing the person who breached planning controls.
-Failing this, formal action may then be necessary to remedy the breach.
-Enforcement is, however, a discretionary power and the Council needs to consider in each case if enforcement action is justified and in the wider public interest.
-The Council is not required to take any particular action and may decide, in some cases, that not taking action is justified.
-We will explain Closing Report our reasoning for all enforcement cases that are closed.
+Perth & Kinross Council's role for planning enforcement is not to punish but to resolve the planning harm, wherever possible using negotiation in the first instance.
+If this is not possible, formal action may then be necessary to remedy the breach.
+As a discretionary power, however, the Council needs to consider in each case if enforcement action is justified and in the wider public interest.
+The Council is not required to take any particular action and may decide, in some cases, that not acting is justified.
+We will produce a Closing Report explaining our reasoning for all enforcement cases that are closed.

 Scottish Government guidance on the use of enforcement powers is provided in Circular 10/2009 'Planning Enforcement'.
-This guidance explains, among other matters, that Council's should not take enforcement action just to address a breach of planning control if the development is otherwise acceptable in planning terms, and is sensitive to the impact of enforcement action on small businesses.
+This guidance explains, among other matters, that Council's should not take enforcement action just to address a breach of planning control if the development is otherwise acceptable in planning terms and is sensitive to the impact of enforcement action on small businesses.
 The primary aim for seeking retrospective planning consent is normally to secure ongoing controls through the imposition of planning conditions.